 Undergraduate Degree Programs

 Michigan Tech has eight University Student Learning Goals (USLGs).
-The first USLG is "disciplinary knowledge."
-The remaining seven goals are competencies all students should develop regardless of major, such as communication skills and information literacy.
+The first USLG is "disciplinary knowledge" and is specific to each degree program.
+The remaining goals are competencies all students should develop regardless of major, and are developed within both the degree and general education programs.

 Assessment of University Student Learning Goals